cadebrown/old.cade.site/readme.md

 Feel free to copy this Jekyll theme! (full source is on [the GitHub repo](https://github.com/cadebrown/cadebrown.github.io))

-The website (and most of the content) is licensed under the [KPL](https://kata.tools/kpl). (all i ask is that you give me an attribution/link somewhere on your blog)
+The website (and most of the content) is licensed under the [KPL](https://kata.tools/kpl). (all I ask is that you give me an attribution/link somewhere on your blog)

 ### Code Structure

 All the modular components are in `_includes`, for example:

-  * `_includes/bbar.html`: bottom bar, included at the end of every page
   * `_includes/post-desc.html`: post description card generator (i.e. thumbnail and exerpt)

 All the custom themes and styling are in `css/main.css`

   * to change the font from monospace to something less 1337, change the `:root` rules at the top of the file
-  * to add a theme, follow the comments for an existing theme, change the name, and also edit `_includes/tbar.html` (comments will explain everything)
+  * to add a theme, follow the comments for an existing theme, change the name, and also edit `_layouts/default.html` (comments will explain everything)

 ### Software